 In January 2020, the Company granted cash awards of \$2.2 million to certain executives under the AM LTIP that vest ratably over a period of up to three years.
-As of March 31, 2020, the Company has accrued \$0.4 million in Other liabilities in the unaudited condensed consolidated balance sheet.
+In July 2020, the Company granted additional cash awards of \$0.7 million to certain non-executive employees under the AM LTIP plan that vest ratable over a period of four years.
+As of September 30, 2020, the Company has accrued \$1.3 million in other liabilities in the unaudited condensed consolidated balance sheet related to cash awards.

-Notes to the Unaudited Condensed Consolidated Financial Statements (Continued) December 31, 2019 and March 31, 2020
+Notes to the Unaudited Condensed Consolidated Financial Statements (Continued) December 31, 2019 and September 30, 2020